-Testimony of the Metro-North Railroad Commuter Council Before the MTA Board on Proposals for Fare and Crossing Charges and Service, Station, and Administrative Changes Westchester County Center, White Plains, NY January 28, 2009
+Testimony of the Metro-North Railroad Commuter Council Before the MTA Board on Proposals for Fare and Crossing Charges and Service, Station, and Administrative Changes Palisades Center, West Nyack, NY February 2, 2009

 Good Evening.
-My name is Douglas McKean.
-I am a member of the Metro-North Railroad Commuter Council (MNRCC), the legislatively mandated representatives of the Metro-North Railroad riders.
+My name is Gerard Kopera.
+I am the Vice Chair of the Metro-North Railroad Commuter Council (MNRCC), the legislatively mandated representative of Metro-North Railroad riders.
 Over the past 25 years, Metro-North has risen from a collection of castoff passenger lines to a preeminent position among American railroads.
 Our members are alarmed that you would consider implementing the proposals before you, which are a direct threat to Metro-North's outstanding reputation and its contributions to the economy and quality of life of our region and State.

 The Council stands strongly opposed to the proposed fare increases, both in percentage and absolute terms.
 Under these proposals monthly tickets would increase by as much as \$106, resulting in a monthly ticket price as high as \$478.
 Buyers of other types of tickets would face harsh increases, generally in the range of 25 to 28 percent.
-While we understand the serious budget shortfall that confronts the MTA, these proposals go far beyond the increases for which any prudent customer would reasonably have planned and will impose a severe financial burden on many customers, especially given the short time since the last fare increase and the current economic conditions facing the region and nation.
+In the West of Hudson area riders would be hit with several intermediate trip fare increases of up to 75 percent, designed to prevent riders from combining NJ Transit and Metro-North tickets to avoid a portion of this massive fare increase.
+We understand the serious budget shortfall that confronts the MTA, but these proposals go far beyond the increases for which any prudent customer would reasonably have planned and will impose a severe financial burden on many customers, especially given the short time since the last fare increase and the current economic conditions facing the region and nation.

 The Council is also extremely concerned about those Metro-North commuters who will be burdened with two fare increases, as many also use NYC Transit to complete their trips.
 According to Metro-North, 44 percent of Railroad customers also use NYC Transit services, and under this proposal they will incur substantial increases in the both their railroad and transit fares.
 Our Council is worried that the hardships created by these extreme fare increases could derail the Railroad's long term trend of substantial increases in ridership.
 In addition, the Council feels very strongly that the Railroad can ill afford to implement the customer service and maintenance reductions contained in this proposal, as they would seriously compromise the quality of service which customers have come to expect.
 We are concerned that deferred maintenance may never be restored to its proper schedule and that reducing the materials, equipment, and staffing available for maintenance will compromise the quality of service far out of proportion to the marginal cost savings achieved.
 We reject the suggestion that this strategy is an acceptable way to control costs.